 In cases of genital herpes, the blisters or rash normally appear vulva, vagina, or anus.
 Herpes lesions can also occur in or on the cervix, on the buttocks or the thighs.
 Men generally get sores and herpes lesions on their penis or the shaft of the penis.

 All sexual contact should be avoided during an outbreak.

 The first outbreak of herpes is usually the worst, and can include these other symptoms as well:

 - Muscle pain

-Lemon balm is the one specific herb suggested to help get rid of herpes sores quickly and with less pain according to Allahverdiyev et al (2004).
+Lemon balm is the one specific herb suggested to help alleviate herpes sores quickly and with less pain according to Allahverdiyev et al (2004).
 When used consistently, it may actually decrease or prevent future herpes outbreaks.
 It can help to lessen the outbreaks, even if they do occur.
-Lemon balm is used to help decrease the healing process, and normally works for most people within 2 to 3 days.
+Lemon balm is used to help decrease the healing process and normally works for most people within 2 to 3 days.

 Lemon balm (Melissa officinalis), which also goes by Melissa, is the best natural, herbal remedy for herpes, herpes cold sores, and shingles according to this review by Reuters et al. (2010).
 The eugenol and tripetenes act as a natural antiviral that decreases symptoms of viral skin infections.

 St. John’s Wort (Hypericum perforatum), has potential powerful antiviral healing properties (Linde 2009).
 St. John’s Wort flower contains hypericin, which is one of the active natural ingredients that help to heal herpes quickly.